Home Donate New Search Gallery How-To Books Links Workshops About Contact

 I got my first one, in really beat up and ugly shape, for $10.
 No, it wasn't the one you see above.
 I sold mine before I made this website.
 This one above was donated to me by Guy Prince in California.

 Of course you need to have it converted to AI for about $25 before you can mount it on a modern camera like a D70.
-The photo above is of a converted one.
+These photos are a converted sample; not converted properly with the correct updated Nikon parts, but cut on a lathe:

 The FE, FM and F4 were the last cameras that can use these lenses without modification.
 The F6 can be modified for these ancient lenses.